onlyquake/xonotic-wiki/Pr.markdown

 Summary
 -------

-1. We appreciate everyone’s support
+1. We appreciate everyone's support
-2. We will try to be open and supportive with new potential contributors (as opposed to an “I’m too 1337 for you” attitude)
+2. We will try to be open and supportive with new potential contributors (as opposed to an "I'm too 1337 for you" attitude)
 3. We want to keep an active flow of information among the team members
 4. We look forward to creating a game that everyone will enjoy